saprykins/API_reading_pdf/readme.md

 * For more details about virtual environment, check the following link:
   https://docs.python.org/3/tutorial/venv.html

-Install the packages that application requires typing in command line:
+Install the packages that application requires by typing in command line:
 ```
 $ pip install -r requirements.txt
 ```

 # TUTORIAL

-## Run the app
+## Run the application

 To run the application after installation, type the following in command line:
 ```
-$ python ./flaskr/__init__.py
+$ python flask_reading_pdf/wsgi.py
 ```
-The application runs while the the command line window is open.
+The application runs while the command line window is open.

 * You can check in your web-browser that the application works by typing in address line of your browser: